-Founded by independent filmmaker Shaan Dasani in 2004, the goal of Karma Theory Films is to create original content that engages the mind and speaks to the soul, through creative, compelling storytelling.
+Founded by actor & filmmaker Shaan Dasani in 2004, the goal of Karma Theory Films is to create original content that engages the mind and speaks to the soul, through creative, compelling storytelling.

 Our work has been seen by audiences all over the world through film festivals, live performance shows, online and on television.

 Shaan Dasani founded Karma Theory Films in the fall of 2004.